openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 ### Build stages
 The docker image is built using a multi-step build:
 1. **setup_openvino**
-    Clone [OpenVINO git repository](https://github.com/openvinotoolkit/openvino) with submodules and install build dependencies.
+    Clone OpenVINO™ git repository with submodules and install build dependencies.
 2. **build_openvino**
-    Build OpenVINO (CPU, iGPU, VPU support) with the parameters specified in openvino_cmake.txt.
+    Build OpenVINO™ (CPU, iGPU, VPU support) with the parameters specified in openvino_cmake.txt.
+    It doesn't include OpenCV and Open Model Zoo.
 3. **copy_openvino**
-    Copy OpenVINO build to clear Ubuntu:18.04 image.
+    Copy OpenVINO™ build to clear Ubuntu:18.04 image.
 4. **openvino**
-    Install OpenVINO dependencies.
+    Install OpenVINO™ dependencies.
 Now you can use it.
 5. **opencv**
     Build and setup OpenCV with the parameters specified in opencv_cmake.txt.
 6. **open_model_zoo**